EARnagram/crud_related_models/crud_related_multiple.md

   belongs_to :created_by, class_name: "User"

   has_many :favorites
-  has_many :favorited_by, class_name: "User",
+  has_many :favorited_by, through: :favorites,
-                          through:    :favorites
+                          source:  :user
 end
 ```